Lack of energy is increasingly common, but that doesn’t mean it’s normal!

 Accepting these as normal, or inevitable, can begin the slippery slope to poor health!
 The right nutrition can make a huge difference to the way you feel.
 Through personalised consultations I will provide practical solutions planned especially for your needs and your lifestyle.

-We all need to bear these things in mind so we can benefit from the wealth of good health as we age:
+We all need to bear these six fundamentals in mind so we can benefit from the wealth of good health as we age:

 - Strengthen your gut with the future in mind – you need to absorb the food you eat, otherwise you won’t benefit from the nutrients which affect all aspects of health.